Egypt’s customer engagement platform for F&B brands in MENA, Koinz, raises $4.8M seed – TechCrunch

 Since launching in Egypt, Koinz has expanded to Saudi Arabia and the UAE.
 Like Egypt, these markets have similar dynamics and demographics.
 They have also witnessed one of the highest rates of new or increased users in online deliveries — restaurant products and groceries — during the pandemic.

 Besides, consumers in the Middle East are outpacing the global appetite in food delivery, with 64% ordering in at least once a week compared to 40% made by global consumers.
-And with the fast-food industry in MENA was estimated at nearly $31 billion in 2020 and is expected to reach nearly $60 billion by 2025, there’s so much room for Koinz to grow in the region.
-Momtaz says the company is also considering a move to Sub-Saharan Africa in the nearest future despite them having distinct demographics.
+And with the fast-food industry in MENA estimated at nearly $31 billion in 2020 and expected to reach nearly $60 billion by 2025, there’s so much room for Koinz to grow in the region.
+Momtaz says the company is also considering a move to Sub-Saharan Africa in the near future despite them having distinct demographics.

 Entrepreneur and investor Justin Mateen led this seed round.
 Since leaving Tinder in 2014, Mateen has been an active investor in early-stage companies.
 Koinz is his first investment in the MENA region.
 According to him, Koinz’s ability to allow food and beverages brands to understand their customers’ needs and simultaneously increase their profit margins was one of the reasons he invested in the Egyptian-based startup.